At least 3 dead as frigid air sweeps nation

 Chicago Bears game could break record

-This weekend's matchup between the Chicago Bears and the Green Bay Packers could be the coldest since the Bears started tracking kickoff temperatures.
+This weekend's game between the Chicago Bears and the Green Bay Packers could be the coldest since the Bears started tracking kickoff temperatures.

 The previous record was set December 22, 2008 -- also against the Packers.
 The kickoff temperature was 2 degrees, with a frigid 13 below zero wind-chill temperature.